 The comforter is a fluffy and thick blanket that is quilted evenly to keep the filling all over.

-and style and duvet compatibility.
-Some comforters may look good on your bed, but they may not keep you warm, while others are simple and should be paired with a right duvet.
-Bedding set also includes a comforter, bedspread, and pillows that simplifies
+style, and duvet compatibility.
+Some comforters may look good on your bed, but they may not keep you warm, while others are simple and should be paired with the right duvet.
+The bedding set also includes a comforter, bedspread, and pillows that simplify

 coordination and may save you time.
-However, buying bedding set means you have limited comforter choices.
+However, buying a bedding set means you have limited comforter choices.

 Types of Comforters

 There are various types of comforters available in the market; you will certainly find one that you like.
 Feeling the comforter on your skin is part of what makes sleep so pleasant.
 Treat yourself to cotton, polyester, silk or microfiber.
 Each texture